-There are salary-related incentives for employing people under the age of 30, disabled persons and persons over the age of 45.
+There are general salary-related incentives for employing people and special incentives for employing persons under the age of 30, disabled persons and persons over the age of 45.
 Employers may retain the salary tax deducted from these employees' earnings for a period of up to two, and in some cases three, years.